For years, I have searched for a particular word;

 1) Every people-group has struggles that no other people group can completely understand.

-2) Every people-group has particular flaws that others can plainly see, but they will deny or excuse.
+2) Every people-group has particular flaws that others can plainly see, but they themselves will deny or excuse.

 While people are people, our two types of sexual hormones, our personal and aggregate cultural histories,